 More specifically, the number of white blood cells may increase as much as 58 percent with sauna temperatures, and your T cells and antibodies may increase by as much as 2,000 percent.
 Plus, lots of harmful microbes die off at temperatures of 104 degrees Fahrenheit.
 All of this is great for immunity.

 So, can saunas help with colds?
 It can help you feel better.
 In more traditional saunas (that have steam/higher humidity), it can also help open the nasal passages, assist the sinuses to drain, and help relieve minor respiratory discomforts.
 Do saunas help colds in terms of timing?
 It’s possible that damaged cells repair themselves quicker in fever conditions due to an increased metabolic rate, so you’ll have to test it out and see!

 6. Saunas Help Maintain A Healthy Weight and Fit Lifestyle

 If you’ve ever Googled these phrases (“are saunas good for weight loss” or “can saunas help with weight loss”), you already know that the connection between saunas and losing weight exists.

-However, saunas are not a magic weight loss tool that after a single session, you are down a few permanent pounds.
+However, saunas are not a magic weight loss tool whereby after a single session, you are down a few permanent pounds.
 That water weight lost during a sweating session will come back, but saunas are effective pairings for weight maintenance.

 Here’s what saunas can do for your weight: